jimmysawczuk/less-tree/README.md

 This will compile every *.less file in the the `less` subdirectory of `www`, and put the resulting stylesheets (both standard and minified) in `css`, keeping the directory structures intact.
 It's also able to multithread and compile more than one LESS stylesheet at a time, which should help things work way faster.

+## Includes

+less-tree will skip any files or directories prefixed with a `_`.
+If you have LESS files that are only used as includes and don't produce independent CSS output, prefix them with a `_`.

 ## Requirements

 * `lessc` installed as a command-line program via npm.
 You can get more details [here][3], or you can just run `npm install -g less`.